mftb0/cbxv/docs/index.md

     The openFile command when given no arguments will prompt you with the fileOpen dialog to provide a file path.
 After a path is provided any file open in the UI will be closed and the new file will be opened and loaded into the interface.

-    Invocation:

-    Keys: o
-    Button: The File Button
-    CLI: If you start cbxv from the command line you can provide a path and it will be opened.
-    Notes: The fileOpen dialog by default is configured to restrict choosing only files that end with an appropriate extension, but you can change it to all files.
+    The fileOpen dialog by default is configured to restrict choosing only files that end with an appropriate extension, but you can change it to all files.
     Whatever file you specify either with the fileDialog or from the command line cbxv will try to open it.
 If it's a valid file with an inappropriate extension like .zip it may very well succeed.
 If it's simply an invalid file it will fail.

+    Keys: o
+    Mouse: The File Button
+    CLI: If you start cbxv from the command line you can provide a path and it will be opened.

 - closeFile
     The closeFile command will close any open file and unload it

-    Invocation:
     Keys: c

 ### Navigation Commands
+    cbxv is a viewer, most of what you do is navigating around so you can read, view the comic you have loaded.
+Consequently there are quite a few keys dedicated to basic navigation.
+3 "sets" in fact; "Gamer Keys", "Vi Keys", and "Standard Keys":

+    Standard Keys: Arrow Cluster
+    Gamer Keys: w, a, s, d
+    Vi Keys: h, j, k, l

-- rightPage           d|l|[RightArrow]    right side
+- rightPage
+    Always takes you one page to the right.
+If you have the reading Direction set to Left-To-Right, then it will take you to the next page.
+If you toggle the reading Direction to Right-To-Left, then going a page to the right will take you to the previous page.

+    This key can also trigger next file or previous file when at the end or beggining of the comic.

+    Keys: Right Arrow or d or l

-- leftPage            a|h|[LeftArrow]     left side
+- leftPage
+    Always takes you one page to the left.
+If you have the reading Direction set to Left-To-Right, then it will take you to the previous page.
+If you toggle the reading Direction to Right-To-Left, then going a page to the left will take you to the next page.

+    This key can also trigger next file or previous file when at the end or beggining of the comic.

+    Keys: Left Arrow or w or h

-- firstPage           w|k|[UpArrow]       NA
+- firstPage
+    Always takes you to the first page

+    Keys: Up Arrow or w or k

-- lastPage            s|j|[DownArrow]     NA
+- lastPage
+    Always takes you to the last page

+    Keys: Up Arrow or w or k

-- nextFile            n                   NA
+- nextFile
+    Whenever you open a cbx file cbxv creates a sorted list of all the cbx files in the same directory and the position of the current file in that list.
+The nextFile command takes you to the next cbx file in the list.

+    Keys: n

-- previousFile        p                   NA
+- previousFile
+    Whenever you open a cbx file cbxv creates a sorted list of all the cbx files in the same directory and the position of the current file in that list.
+The previousFile command takes you to the previous cbx file in the list.

+    Keys: p

 ### Page Commands
 - selectPage          [Tab]               NA